 1. Is this an opportunity for a filmmaker or media maker?
 Is this an opportunity to make a film?
 Is a film going to be made?

-No. Rural Cinema is a program designed to train organizers on how to use screenings of existing films in their work.
-Selected applicants will learn how to host screening events (in-person, drive-ins, virtually, etc.) from finding the right film, to how to hold an engaging discussion with audiences, to taking action after a screening, etc.
+No. Rural Cinema is a program designed to train community organizers on how to use screenings of existing films in their advocacy and community building efforts.
+Selected applicants will learn how to host effective screening events (in-person events, drive-ins, virtual screenings, etc.) from finding the right film, to how to hold an engaging discussion with audiences, to taking action after a screening, etc.

 The four virtual 2-hour training sessions will begin in March, and continue through the spring.
 Each selected community will then host a film series of 4-6 events through the remainder of 2023.
 In general, organizations usually select the films after the trainings in late spring/early summer, and then spend the summer planning their events, with the actual film screenings taking place between late summer and the end of the year.

 Yes.
 We welcome applications from those who are new to the idea of using film as a tool in their work.
 We just ask that you tell us why you are excited about using film and what you hope to learn.
 We’d also like you to share ideas you have for films you might like to screen, but it is ok if these are simply early brainstorms.
 We’re just interested in learning about your vision for what a screening series could look like in your community.

-4. I’m a statewide, regional, or national organizer, and my work is not just in a rural area, can I still apply?
+5. I’m a statewide, regional, or national organizer, and my work is not just in a rural area, can I still apply?

 Yes.
-You can apply, but you must apply for work that will take place in one rural community or small town.
+You can apply, but you must apply for work that will take place in one rural area.
 You are, of course, welcome to apply your learnings from this project wherever you are organizing.
-But for our purposes we want you to host several screening events targeted for one community.
+But for our purposes we want you to host several screening events targeted for one rural area, not statewide.
 Also, it is important to note that the application includes a question about your relationships to the community in which you are working.
 We are looking for participants whose lived experience informs the work they are doing and that are deeply accountable to the communities in which they are working.
 We also strongly recommend that you have someone from the local community co-apply with you, or at least be the second collaborator that participates.

 Yes.
 In order to be eligible, you must commit to assigning two individuals (including yourself) to lead your participation in Rural Cinema.